WMP appoints UK’s first football hate crime officer

 Hate crime can cover a range of offences including abuse connected to race, sexual orientation, disability, religion or gender.

 Last season there were 287 reported hate crime incidents connected to matches in England and Wales.
-Kick It Out also revealed there were was a 42 per cent rise in reports of discrimination last season.
+Kick It Out also revealed there was a 42 per cent rise in reports of discrimination last season.

 Stuart said: "We need to change this culture, we’re a multi-cultural society and it’s important we educate people around hate crime to stop it happening.